What parents need to know about going guarantor on a mortgage

 Tips for parents becoming a guarantor

-Father and son happy together.
+Father and son happy together about the father becoming a guarantor.

 So what are some ways to make going guarantor on your kids home loan work for you?